KhaledElwazan/world_clock_app/README.md

 This a flutter application used to manage your time zones of preference.
 With this app, you can keep up with any time zone you want.

 ## Technologies
-The app is created with:
+The app was created using:
 * http (https://pub.dev/packages/http)
 * flutter_spinkit (https://pub.dev/packages/flutter_spinkit)
 * flutter_analog_clock (https://pub.dev/packages/flutter_analog_clock)